 Even though it’s great and dandy to be organised to keep at ease, do make sure you leave freedom for spontaneity whilst traveling.
 You most probably won’t be able to do everything you planned and will end up discovering other things instead that will astound you.
 If your stay isn’t in a packed location and there aren’t many attractions, get exploring nevertheless.
 Take on streets less packed and get lost for a bit and find your way around by foot.
 I personally avoid to mesh with the crowds, it makes me feel stressed for no reason.

 Bring home with you

 Make it a point to see the place as your home away from home.
-Get groceries nearby.
-Spend some time in the next Starbucks or Costa.
-Or whatever you’re familiar with at home.
-Go to a market.
-Read in a park to make you feel less like someone from the outside.
+Get groceries nearby, spend some time in the next Starbucks or Costa or whatever you’re familiar with at home, go to a market or read in a park to make you feel less like someone from the outside.
 This can definitely be quite comforting.